MattCowgill/readabs/README.md

 ## Overview

-readabs helps you easily download, import, and tidy time series data from the Australian Bureau of Statistics from within R. This saves you time manually downloading and tediously tidying time series data and allows you to spend more time on your analysis.
+{readabs} helps you easily download, import, and tidy time series data from the Australian Bureau of Statistics within R. This saves you time manually downloading and tediously tidying time series data and allows you to spend more time on your analysis.

-We’d welcome Github issues containing error reports or feature requests.
+Github issues containing error reports or feature requests are welcome.
 Alternatively you can email the package maintainer at mattcowgill at gmail dot com.

 ## Installation

-Install the latest CRAN version of **readabs** with:
+Install the latest CRAN version of {readabs} with:

 ``` r
 install.packages("readabs")
 ```

-You can install the developer version of **readabs** from GitHub with:
+You can install the developer version of {readabs} from GitHub with:

 ``` r
 # if you don't have devtools installed, first run: